kaustav-net/kaustav.net/_posts/2018-09-20-retimestamping-frames-in-gstreamer.md

 }
 {% endhighlight %}

 A simple formula is used in the above code.
 If the `FPS` is `30`, then in ideal scenario, each frame duration should be `1/30 sec`.
 Let's say that we set the `PTS` and `DTS` of the first frame to `0`.
 Then this frame should be displayed till it's duration i.e. `1/30sec`.
 Next comes the second frame.
 So, the `PTS` and `DTS` of the second frame should be `0 + (1/30)`.
 The duration of the second frame will also be `1/30sec`.
-And this logic goes on for the next frames as well.
+And this same logic applies to the upcoming frames.

 So, the formulas for the values of `PTS`, `DTS` and frame `duration` are